 L. ‘Mount Cook’

-Stargazer lily is cross between L. auratum and L. speciosum and is considered one of the most popular lilies because of the showy and fragrant flowers.
+Stargazer lily is cross between L. auratum and L. speciosum and is considered one of the most popular types of lilies because of the showy and fragrant flowers.
 Like its Alstroemeria namesake, Stargazer lily is pink with undertones of white and red and freckles all over the petals.
-Although it was developed in the late 2000s, this lily is well received and has become a favorite cut flower.
+Although it was developed in the late 2000s, these types of lilies are well received and have become a favorite cut flower.

 Division 8: Interdivisional/Other Hybrids

-Interdivisional/other hybrids consist of lilies whose parents have been listed in additional divisions.
+Interdivisional/other hybrids consist of types of lilies whose parents have been listed in additional divisions.
 These hybrids have been developed by a variety of methodologies including “embryo rescue” and “cut-style pollinations”.